 Qualified Teacher Learning and Skills (QTLS) is the badge of professionalism for post-16 education and training, helping practitioners advance in their careers and demonstrate their expertise and experience to colleagues, employers and learners.
 SET members can gain QTLS by successfully completing professional formation.

-Professional formation is a post-qualification process that practioners undergo to achieve QTLS.
-It requires you to demonstrate the effective use of skills and knowledge gained in your initial teacher training qualification and applied in your current professional practice.
+Professional formation is the term used for the post-qualification process that practioners undergo to achieve QTLS.
+It requires you to demonstrate that the skills and knowledge gained in your initial teacher training qualification are being effectively applied in your current professional practice.
 It also enables you to demonstrate the professional standards required of an FE teacher.